ijgnd/anki21__editor_quick_note_and_deck_buttons/config.md

       exist already.
     - shortcut (optional): the shortcut key
 - Closely follow the examples.
 Use the correct symbols like brackets, curly braces, etc.
+- The examples from this readme might not be shown properly in the config window of Anki.
+To see the examples with proper line breaks have a look at the site on AnkiWeb or on Github.

 #### example with one row

 ```
 {